 There are a great many varieties of moss that grow in Tentetsu, from the luminous moss within the tunnels to the thicker shaggy moss found growing on the roofs of the hive homes.
 These mosses have many different uses, known mostly to the herbalists of the land.

-Tentetsu is home to white glowing moths that light the night sky, and produce a very strong silk that they use to make armor.
+Tentetsu is home to white glowing moths that light the night sky, and produce a very strong silk (known as Skyland Silk) that they use to make armor.

 Magick and Technology

 The Tentetsu people have a natural affinity for Alluramancy, and thus find themselves often attracted to shining lights, bright objects and thoughts and ideas which draw them together in harmonious alignment.
 The prominence of this magic in the culture often makes the Tentetsu people appear strangely alluring or even bewitching.